|Antiviral Cell Immunology|

 |Director : François Lemonnier (firstname.lastname@example.org)|

-The work of the laboratory aims, using different approaches, especially the production of genetically modified strains of mice (knock-out mice lacking selectively or globally H-2 class I or class II molecules, HLA class I or class II transgenic mice) at a) the analysis of the mechanisms involved in the education, the peripheral mobilization and the long term maintenance of cytolytic CD8+, helper CD4+ T lymphocytes and Natural Killer (NK) cells, b) the identification of viral or tumoral peptides presented to cytolytic and helper T lymphocytes, c) the evaluation and optimization of their vaccine potential and d) finally, the evaluation of the auto agressive potential.
+The work of the laboratory aims, by producing genetically modified strains of mice (H-2 class I or class II knock-out mice, HLA class I or class II transgenic mice) at a) the analysis of the mechanisms involved in the education, the peripheral mobilization and the maintenance of cytolytic CD8+, helper CD4+ T lymphocytes and Natural Killer (NK) cells, b) the identification of viral or tumoral peptides presented to cytolytic and helper T lymphocytes, and c) the evaluation and optimization of their vaccine potential.

 Vaccine potential of HLA-A0201- and HLA-B702-restricted epitopic peptides of HIV 1 origin (P. Langlade-Demoyen, S. Cardinaud, P. Rohrlich)

-HLA class II transgenic (DPß401, DPα 103) H-2 class II KO mice have been created and used to identify HBV-derived epitopic peptides presented by HLA- DPß401.α 103 molecules which are expressed by > than 50% of individuals in human populations.
+HLA class II transgenic (DPß401, DPα 103) H-2 class II KO mice have been created and used to identify HBV-derived epitopic peptides presented by HLA-DPß401.α 103 molecules which are expressed by > than 50% of individuals in human populations.
 Similar studies will be extended to HIV 1.
-Similarly, transgenic (HLA-A0201, HLA-DR) H-2 class I class II KO mice have been derived.
-These animals will be used to evaluate preclinically and simultaneously all components of the immune adaptative responses (CD8+ cytolytic, CD4+ helper and antibody) to vaccine formulations of potential interest in humans and the protection confered.
+Similarly, transgenic (HLA-A02.01, HLA-DR) H-2 class I class II KO mice have been derived.
+These animals will be used to evaluate preclinically and simultaneously all components of the immune adaptive responses (CD8+ cytolytic, CD4+ helper and antibody) to vaccine formulations of potential interest in humans and the protection confered.

 Genes controlling NK cell differentiation (C. Roth)